 Fixed the gap and mold with a heat pen, file, and design knife.
 I tried to re-mold by cutting and pasting the small photo-etched parts on the upper surface where the mold had disappeared.
 I reproduced them too much.
 It is not good to be too conspicuous.
 Because the surface of the fuselage should be smooth, it is different from AFV.

 It is the world’s first single leaf withdrawal landing gear fighter.
-Designed in the summer of 1932, first flight in December 1933.
+Designed in the summer of 1932, the first flight was in December 1933.
 Since the body is made of wood and the main wings and tail wings are fabric covering, it is probably the structure of a biplane generation.
 Maximum speed 455 km/h.
-In Spain civil war, Nomonhan Incident etc., the I-16 overwhelmed the biplane of other countries and showed a great performance of the monoplane.
+In Spain’s civil war, Nomonhan Incident, etc., the I-16 overwhelmed the biplane of other countries and showed a great performance of the monoplane.

 The Eduard instruction comments “This aircraft was based with 46th IAP at Vasilkov airfield.
 Note that this was a VIP aircraft, very carefully maintained, kept clean and polished, in perfect condition.
 It will be a disappointment to heavy weathering lovers, so be careful with pre-shading and other weathering tricks.”